mende1/dotfiles/README.md

 - Button Style to ***SBE Sierra Inactive***
 - Button Spacing to 4px
-- Button padding to 5px
+- Button padding to 4px
-- Horizontal offset to 1px
 - Mark the ***User System Foreground Colors*** option.
 - Mark off the Draw Separator between Title bar and Window
 - Gradient Intensity to 25%